 How does life insurance work?

-If you are happy to proceed you will need to complete an application form and the insurance company will then assess the risk you pose based on the answers you give.
-An insurance company may need to write to your doctor to confirm details and dates and they will handle the administration and costs of doing so.
+If you are happy to proceed you will need to complete an application form and the insurance company will then assess the risk you pose for a claim based on the answers you give.
+An insurance company may need to write to your doctor to confirm details and dates fo your medical history and they will handle the administration and costs of doing so.

 Your application will then go through an underwriting process and depending on the medical information provided, you will either be offered standard rates (the same premium as the initial quote), special rates (an increase to the premium), a postponement (cover declined for a defined period of time) or a decline (the insurance company will not accept your application).